Catholicisation

-Catholicisation (Catholicization) refers mainly to the conversion of adherents of other religions into Catholicism, and the system of expanding Catholic influence in politics.
-Catholicisation was a policy of the Holy See through the Papal States, Holy Roman Empire, Habsburg monarchy, etc. Sometimes this process is referred to as re-Catholicization although in many cases Catholicized people had never been Catholics before.
+Catholicisation (Catholicization) refers mainly to the conversion of adherents of other religions to Catholicism, and the system of expanding Catholic influence in politics.
+Catholicisation was a policy of the Holy See through the Papal States, the Holy Roman Empire and the Habsburg monarchy.
+Sometimes this process is referred to as re-Catholicisation, although in many cases Catholicised people had never been Catholics before.

-The term is also used for the communion of Eastern Christian churches into the Catholic Church; the Eastern Catholic Churches that follow the Byzantine, Alexandrian, Armenian, East Syrian, and West Syrian Rites, as opposed to the Latin Church.
+The term is also used for the communion of Eastern Christian churches into the Catholic Church; the Eastern Catholic Churches that follow the Byzantine, Alexandrian, Armenian, East Syrian and West Syrian Rites, as opposed to the Latin Church.